-Ed Stafford is the Guinness World Record-holding first person to walk the Amazon River.
-In 2011 he was awarded European Adventurer of the Year and the Mungo Park Medal by the Royal Scottish Geographical Society in recognition of outstanding contributions to geographical knowledge through exploration.
+You might recognise Ed from TV, but his stories and anecdotes are even better in person.
+Ed holds a Guinness World Record as the first human to walk to length of the Amazon River, has been awarded European Adventurer of the Year, and offered the Mungo Park Medal by the Royal Scottish Geographical Society in recognition of outstanding contributions to geographical knowledge through exploration.

 John ‘Lofty’ Wiseman needs little introduction in the world of bushcraft & survival.
 He served with 22 SAS for over 26 years, rising to the rank of Sergeant-Major and ran the SAS selection course and the Survival School.
 After he retired, he wrote The SAS Survival Handbook: How to Survive in the Wild, in Any Climate, on Land or at Sea.